 Be patient

-DNS changes can take up to a few hours to fully propagate.
+DNS changes can take up to a few hours (sometimes longer) to fully propagate.
 If verification fails initially, wait and try again before troubleshooting.

 Copy values exactly